-Dallas County residents pay $156 per three-hour class — that’s $52 per credit hour, or just $624 for a full semester load of 12 credit hours.
+Dallas County residents pay $177 per three-hour class — that is $59 per credit hour, or just $708 for a full-semester load of 12 credit hours.

 Compare that to what you'd pay elsewhere!
 See our tuition rates for tuition according to your place of residency.

-If you are a Dallas County high school graduating senior, you may qualify for Rising Star funds to help pay for this program.
+Rising Star funds to help pay for this program.
 The Rising Star program offers academic support services and up to $4,000 for tuition and books, if you have established financial need.

 Earning a Mortgage Banking associate degree or one of the program's certificates can jump-start your entry into the workforce, so that you can begin earning money right away.

 However, the associate degree can also serve as a stepping stone to a four-year degree.
 The DCCCD has an official transfer agreement with Texas A&M University-Commerce, in which the entire Mortgage Banking associate degree transfers to its bachelor's degree of applied science, providing a minor in mortgage banking.